Ran Singh Nakai: Issue

 Bhagwan Singh Nakai succeeded his father, but the young chief was unable to hold most of his territories against Wazir Singh.
 Sardarni Karmo with her three sons— Bhagwan Singh, Gian Singh and Khazan Singh, came to a garden in Syedwala and accepted allegiance to Wazir Singh and got her villages released.
 Realizing they might lose all their territories to Wazir Singh, Sardarni Karmo Kaur had her son, Bhagwan Singh approach Sardar Maha Singh of the powerful Sukerchakia Misl to get her infant daughter, Raj Kaur Nakai betrothed to his the four-year-old son, Ranjit Singh; in order to gain a power ally.
 Maha Singh accepted the alliance, this was the first political alliance between the Sukerchakis and the Nakais.
 Wazir Singh tried to break off this match, but was unable to do so and decided to befriend Maha Singh as well.
 Later in 1785, Maha Singh was facing attacks from Sardar Jai Singh Kanhaiya of the Kanhaiya Misl and called on Bhagwan Singh and Wazir Singh to aid him.
 After their victory against the Kanhaiyas, Maha Singh began to favor Wazir Singh, which made Bhagwan Singh feel left out.
-Maha Singh tired to reconcile the differences between Bhagwan Singh and Wazir Singh, but they continued to engage in constant warfare and in 1789 he was killed by Wazir Singh.
+Maha Singh tried to reconcile the differences between Bhagwan Singh and Wazir Singh, but they continued to engage in constant warfare and in 1789 he was killed by Wazir Singh.
 Dal Singh, son of Heera Singh Sandhu, avenged the death of Bhagwan Singh by killing Wazir Singh, but was later killed by a servant of Wazir Singh.

 Gyan Singh Nakai succeeded by his brother, Bhagwan Singh as the head of the Nakai Misl in 1789 since his brother had no children.
 Gyan Singh had a relatively peaceful reign and was able to consolidate his power.
 In 1798, Ranjit Singh sought for Raj Kaur Nakai's hand in marriage- as they were betrothed for quite some time.
 He wanted to unite the Sikh Misls and consolidate his position as the head of the Sukerchakia Misl, as well as to strengthen the Nakai and Sukerchakia relations.
 Gyan Singh agreed and the couple were married.
 In that year Shah Zaman of Kabul invaded Panjab and stayed at Lahore for a period.
 The Shah's relative, Muzaffar Khan, governor of Multan province, took advantage of Shah's presence in the Panjab and took over Syedwala.